FDAapproved/HDest-Exotic-Loadout-Codes/README.md

 blr,     - blur      sphere,
 pot,     - blue      potion,
-tsm,     - summoning talisman, bls      - ingested  blues.
+tsm,     - summoning talisman, zrj      - ingested  zerkpack, - More than one WILL will you, stj      - ingested  stimpack, - More than one WILL will you,
+bls      - ingested  blues.

 *specify the # of any given item you want to start with after the refid.